Alethio/web3-multicall-go/README.md

 mc, err := multicall.New(eth, multicall.RopstenConfig)
 ```

-Alternatively the address can be passed in directly:
+Otherwise you can define your own config passing in a custom address:

 ```go
 mc, err := multicall.New(eth, multicall.Config{